stagingmindful

 With these suggestions, you can optimize your holiday season with your family and friends, enjoy mindfully sharing meals with those you love with a spirit of gratitude, and minimize the shame attached to “holiday eating”.

-Katherine Tom MS, RD, LD, CDCES
+MS, RD, LD, CDCES

-Katherine has over 15 years of experience in outpatient and tele-nutrition counseling, clinical research, diabetes self-management education, and leadership.
-She is passionate about helping adults and children gain access to evidence-based nutrition information so they can be empowered to make informed health decisions for themselves.
+Katherine is a private practice registered dietician with her own nutrition consulting business, North Texas Nutrition Associates.
+She has over 15 years of experience in outpatient and tele-nutrition counseling, clinical research, and diabetes self-management education.
+She is passionate about helping adults and children gain access to evidence-based nutrition information so they can be empowered to make informed decisions for themselves.

 Share Post